kybr/MAT201B-2019/docs/assignments.md

 Write an allolib program that arranges "pixels" in 3D space according to various systems:

-1. Load an image from a file; You choose the image.
+1. Load an image from a file; You choose the image, but it must be a .jpg or .png file.
 Pick a colorful image that is smaller than 1000x1000.
 2. Using the pixel colors from that image, generate a Mesh of points.
 3. Allow the user to organize the mesh vertices in 3D using keyboard interaction:
   - `1` returns the points to the row/column positions of each pixel in the original image.